Taiwan Railway: Chu-kuang Express

 In 1970, the Taiwan Railways Administration solicited equipment loans from the World Bank to increase transport capacity, the most important passenger vehicle is the 35SP32850 class, purchased from a consortium led by Japan's Hitachi, for a total of 27 vehicles.

-On February 3, 1970, Chu-kuang service was initiated with Trains #1011 through #1014 on the West Coast line between Taipei and Taichung, hauled by EMD G22 class diesels (TRA classification R100 class).
+On 3 February 1970, Chu-kuang service was initiated with Trains #1011 through #1014 on the West Coast line between Taipei and Taichung, hauled by EMD G22 class diesels (TR classification R100 class).
 Fares were set at three times the per-mile cost of ordinary local service, as much as NT$117 for certain origin-destination pairs.
-On February 20 of the same year, the service was initiated between Taipei and Kaohsiung.
+On 20 February of the same year, the service was initiated between Taipei and Kaohsiung.

 The first Chu-kuang Expresses in the 1970s used a variety of different vehicles; although the models vary, but the body are universally white with blue line, with one door per side, and in the interior there are carpets and velvet sofa seats.
 After the completion of the West Coast line electrification project in 1978, all coach bodies were fully painted into orange livery, and service continued to grow.

 1986 saw the introduction of rooftop air-conditioning type Chu-kuang coaches (10200 series), like the previous launch of 35SPK2200 on the Fu-Hsing Express, the air conditioner is moved to the stainless steel lightweight roof, and each coach was outfitted with a single door per side (manually operated).
-In addition, these Chu-kuang saw introduction of TRA's first disability-accessible coach, the FPK11300 type.
+In addition, these Chu-kuang saw introduction of TR's first disability-accessible coach, the FPK11300 type.